nus-cs2103-AY1920S1/duke/tutorials/textUiTestingTutorial.md

        exit 1
    fi

-   # run the program, feed commands from input.txt file and redirect the output to the ACTUAL.TXT
+   # run the program, feed commands from command.txt file and redirect the output to the ACTUAL.TXT
-   java -classpath ../bin Duke < input.txt > ACTUAL.TXT
+   java -classpath ../bin Duke < command.txt > ACTUAL.TXT

    # compare the output to the expected output
    diff ACTUAL.TXT EXPECTED.TXT